jurkovicmartin/ML-Fundamentals/Perceptron/README.md

 ## Problem description
 We have combination of 2 bits as an input and want to decide what should be at the output (0 or 1).
 The output will depend in the selected logical gate.

+*Table of Input-Output combinations that should the perceptron follow*

 <table>
   <tr>
     <th colspan="2">Input</th>